Logicwax/gpg-hd/README.md

 Testing
 ----------

-If on non-debian system, but you have docker:
+If on a non-debian system, you can easily test with docker (needs to be installed):

 `make docker-test`